dimagi/commcare-cloud/hosting_docs/README.md

 To edit or create content and preview it locally follow the below steps.

-1. Download this repository and cd into this `hosting_docs` directory.
+1. Download this repository and `cd` into this `hosting_docs` directory.
 2. Create a python virtualenv and install the requirements located at [requirements.txt](./requirements.txt) into the virtualenv.
-3. Edit the content as necessary after familirializing yourself with the below style guide.
+3. Edit the content as necessary after familiarizing yourself with the below style guide.
 4. Run `make html` command to build locally.
 View the generated `build/html/index.html`  on your local system in a browser to validate everything looks as intended.

 ### Updating https://commcare-cloud.readthedocs.io/